mbolding/ferroquant/README.md

 ### Main Scripts

 - **`analyzeROIsAcrossStackTI.m`**: This script allows users to load a DICOM stack, select multiple ROIs on a Maximum Intensity Projection (MIP) image, and plot the average intensities within each ROI across different inversion times.
+Run from directory containing the dicom directories.
 - **`displayDicomMosaic.m`**: Displays a mosaic of DICOM images from a specified folder.
 - **`displayDicomTags.m`**: Displays DICOM tags for a given DICOM file.
 - **`loadDicomStack.m`**: Loads a stack of DICOM images from a specified folder.